This tutorial covers:

 - build-and-test

-Here, we specified the version of CircleCI to use and used CircleCI Node orb to set up and install Node.js.
-We then proceeded to install all the dependencies for the project.
-The final command is the actual test command, which runs our test.
+This code specifies the version of CircleCI to use and uses CircleCI Node orb to set up and install Node.js.
+It then installs all the dependencies for the project.
+The last command is the actual test command, which runs the test.

 Setting up the project on CircleCI

-Once you’re on the project page, find the project that we created on GitHub earlier and click Set Up Project.
+Once you’re on the Project page, find the project you created on GitHub and click Set Up Project.

-All the tests ran successfully and showed outputs similar to what we had when the test was run locally.
-Subsequently, all you have to do is add more features to your project, write more tests, and push to GitHub.
+All the tests ran successfully and showed outputs similar to the local test runs.
+Now you can add more features to your project, write more tests, and push changes to GitHub.
 The continuous integration pipeline will automatically run and the tests will be executed.

 Using what you have learned to build your own RESTful API with Nest.js

 Nest.js encourages and enforces excellent structure for web applications.
 It helps your team organize work and follow best practices.
-In this tutorial, we learned how to build RESTful APIs with Nest.js and test functionality using Postman.
-Finally, we wrote a couple of tests and automated them using CircleCI.
+In this tutorial, you learned how to build RESTful APIs with Nest.js and test functionality using Postman.
+You wrote tests and automated them using CircleCI.

 .
-You can apply the knowledge you gained to other parts of the application if you would like to explore further.
+You can apply what you learned to other parts of the application if you would like to explore further.

 The complete source code for this application is here on GitHub.